JElchison/format-udf/README.md

 ### Miscellaneous Tips

 * After installing GRUB2 on a partitionless drive, you can use `fdisk` to set the partition as active if your BIOS can't boot from partitionless drives.
 (Thanks to [@tome-](https://github.com/tome-) for the tip.)

+### Contributions

+* Thanks to @walterav1984 for his contribution to add NVMe support

 # See Also